alixedi/land/apps/lituk.md

       test at one place.

-      You can also review the scores of all your attempted tests, which will show you exactly which areas you need to work on.
+      You can also review the scores of all your attempted tests, which will show you the areas you need to practise more.
     title: How does the Review section in the app works?
   - text: Search section can be used anytime in the app to look for any particular word or phrase if you cant remember which topic it lies in or if you don't want to go through the whole topic.
     title: What does the Search section do?
+  - text: >-
-  - text: Lack of practice is the main cause of failing the test.
+      Lack of practice is the main cause of failing the test.
 However, nervousness also plays a very important role while giving the test.
 Both of these issues can be overcome if you give enough mock tests.

-The mock tests in the Life in the UK Untangled app are created in the exact pattern as of real test.
+      The mock tests in the Life in the UK Untangled app are created in the exact pattern as the real test.
 These tests have the same time limit as the real test.
 The number of questions is also the same as that in the real test.
 You can give as many mock tests as you like.
 A time will come when you think you are ready for the real test.
     title: Why do people fail Life in the UK Test?
   - text: >-
       You should expect three kinds of questions in your test.